lynnlilu/lynnlilu.github.io/_pages/professional-activities.md

 * IEEE Transactions on Dependable and Secure Computing
 * IEEE Transactions on Mobile Computing
 * IEEE Transactions on Vehicular Technology
-* ACM Transactions on Sensor Network
+* ACM Transactions on Sensor Networks
 * IEEE Transactions on Services Computing
 * IEEE Transactions on Multimedia
 * IEEE Internet of Things Journal